 SNOMED CT

-Where a SNOMED CT code is available, SNOMED CT SHALL be used for coded reportable laboratory results (CWE_CRO) in OBX.5 (and identified as CWE in OBX-2).
-Each SNOMED CT Concept has a permanent unique numeric Identifier which is known as the ConceptId and only these shall be used for this IG.
+Where a SNOMED CT code is available, SNOMED CT SHALL be used for coded reportable laboratory results using either CWE_CRO, identified as CWE in OBX-2 or CE in OBX.5.
+Each SNOMED CT Concept has a permanent unique numeric Identifier which is known as the “Concept ID” and only these shall be used for this IG.
 In other words, SNOMED alphanumeric legacy codes shall not be used for this IG.

-In general, coded results for reportable laboratory results fall into three categories: microorganism names (e.g. 88274000^Tryspanoma cruzi^SCT), presence or absence findings ( e.g. 260373001^Detected^SCT), and less commonly substances (255835006^Shiga toxin^SCT).
+The majority of coded results for reportable laboratory results fall into three categories: microorganism names (e.g. 88274000^Tryspanoma cruzi^SCT), presence or absence findings ( e.g. 260373001^Detected^SCT), and, less commonly, substances (255835006^Shiga toxin^SCT).
 When SNOMED CT is used in OBX-5, CWE_CRO.9 shall contain the laboratory’s original text which is used for printing and/or display to satisfy CLIA reporting requirements.
 The original text may be different than or the same as the text describing the standard and/or local code

 example HL7 Messages